Conditions of Entry and other information

 Students may write their short story on any idea that appeals to them.

-1. Stories by Year 3-4 students (Section 1) should not be longer than 500 words.
+1. Stories by Year 3-4 students (Section 1) should not be longer than 500 words, or one page;

-3. Entries should be typed in 12-point Georgia font, A4 page format, with pages numbered.
+3. Entries should be typed in 12-point Georgia font, A4 page format, with pages numbered and not include ornaments or pictures.

 4. One entry per student, please.